2nd Year Plumber Apprentice

 February of 2018

-Harland graduated from TWTS, in February of 2018 from the Pipe Trades Programs.
-His goal was to become a welder and has had the opportunity to work through the union since then.
-Some of these companies are Black and McDonald LTD and Nardei Fabricators LTD. He took full advantage of our program and is still successfully employed and working on his apprenticeship as a 2nd year plumber.
+Harland graduated in February 2018 from the Pipe Trades Program.
+His goal was to become a welder and has had the opportunity to work through the union since he graduated.

-He said, it turned out better than expected.
-The final fire pit is black, with the words cut out in Cree, meaning Wîcihowin.
-It is a Cree word for consorting together and helping each other.
-To highlight the fire pit, he managed to put the Cree Syllabics on it.
-The Cree writing is ᐁᐧᒋᐦᐅᐃᐧᐣ as shown in the picture.
+The final fire pit is black, with the Cree word Wicihitowin, meaning consorting together and helping each other.
+To highlight the fire pit, Harland had also added the Cree syllabics on it (ᐁᐧᒋᐦᐅᐃᐧᐣ)

 The Hope Homes for Aboriginal Youth Program has been retitled Wicihitowin in a renaming ceremony that Harland attended.
 Harland felt very proud to be a part of this project and was grateful for the opportunity.

 Harland has been asked by McMan to become a mentor for their youth, which is something he had always wanted to do.
 This was his way to give back to the community, and the youth see him as role model.

 For the people by the people – Harland Severight